-The organisation has have the right to dismiss any employee without notice for serious misconduct which justifies instant dismissal, (see clause 7.2 Disciplinary Policy and Procedures).
+The organisation has have the right to dismiss any employee without notice for serious misconduct which justifies instant dismissal, (see clause 7.2 What does the organisation do if an employee does something wrong?
+(Disciplinary Policy and Procedures).

 If an employee is instantly dismissed the employee will be paid all entitlements up to the date and time of dismissal only.